ghc/ghc/docs/users_guide/glasgow_exts.rst

 The first option is to compile the program twice:

 1. Compile the program or library first the normal way, without :ghc-flag:`-prof`.

 2. Then compile it again with :ghc-flag:`-prof`, and additionally use ``-osuf p_o`` to name the object files differently (you can choose any suffix that isn't the normal object suffix here).
 GHC will automatically load the object files built in the first step when executing splice expressions.
-If you omit the :ghc-flag:`-osuf` flag when building with :ghc-flag:`-prof` and Template Haskell is used, GHC will emit an error message.
+If you omit the :ghc-flag:`-osuf ⟨suffix⟩` flag when building with :ghc-flag:`-prof` and Template Haskell is used, GHC will emit an error message.

    .. index::
       single : -osuf; using with profiling